HamacaS, A Project by Liene Bosquê

 On Wednesday, March 11, from 7:00-9:00 p.m., there will be a screening of 16mm film and digital video on the subject of weaving and culture surrounding this age-old craft.
 Screening to be followed by HamacaS artist Liene Bosquê and project coordinator Ana Clara Silva in conversation.
 The event is free and open to the public.

 Guests are invited to a closing reception on Sunday, March 29 from 12:00-3:00 p.m.
-The event is free and open to the public.If you love Soul Of Miami, please consider leaving a testimonial.
+The event is free and open to the public.Thank you for using Soul Of Miami!